fls-bioinformatics-core/RnaChipIntegrator/doc/README.markdown

 Introduction
 ------------

-This program implements a number of different analyses of genomic feature data (originally data from RNA-seq experiments) combined with ChIP-seq data (and vice versa):
+This program implements a number of different analyses of expression data (originally data from RNA-seq experiments) combined with genomic features (originally data from ChIP-seq experiments) and vice versa:

-* **ChIP-seq data** consists of a number of peaks, which are described by the chromosome name plus either the summit (essentially a single point) or by the binding region (essentially the width of the peak as defined by upper and lower limits).
+* **ChIP-seq data** consists of a number of peaks, which are described by the chromosome name plus either the summit (essentially a single base position) or by the binding region (essentially the width of the bound regions defined by it full coordinate span).

-* **RNA-seq data** consists of genes, transcripts or isomers.
+* **RNA-seq data** consists of genes, transcripts or isoforms.
 These are described by the chromosome name, start and end coordinates and direction (\+ indicating the forward strand, \- indicating the reverse strand).